63Klabs/atlantis-tutorials/tutorials/02-advanced-api-gateway-lambda-cache-data-node/part-01.md

 Choose `template-storage-cache-data.yml` since it is an already provided template specific for use with the `63klabs/cache-data` NPM package.

+After filling in the parameters and tags, you will be asked to provide a `StorageServiceRoleArn`.
+This can be obtained by looking at the outputs for the `<PREFIX>-storage-service-role` stack in CloudFormation.

-After finishing the prompts, copy, paste and execute the deploy command from the config output.
+After finishing the prompts, copy, paste and execute the `deploy` command from the config output.

 ```bash
 # Perform this command in the SAM Config Repo
 ./cli/deploy.py storage acme cache-data default --profile ACME_DEV_PROFILE
 ```

-After a successful deployment, be sure to commit and push your configuration to the SAM config repository.
+After a successful deployment, be sure to commit and push your configuration to your organization's SAM config repository.

 # 3. Caching using DynamoDb table and an S3 bucket